 Another option is Venngage, a template-based design tool that lets anyone create professional content like business presentations, white papers, reports, marketing materials and more.
 The tool provides users with access to over 10,000 icons, thousands of stock photos, and tons of customizable charts and graphs.

 Additionally, you can use Pixlr for simple photo-editing online; Invision for collaborative screen prototyping; and Artboard Studio for quickly creating product mockups.

 11. Graphics repositories

-Online libraries of images such as Shutterstock and Behance are great places to visit and get design ideas from.
+Online libraries of images such as Shutterstock, Behance, and Depositphotos are great places to visit and get design ideas from.
 Some of these repositories (such as Pixabay, Pixelify, and Unsplash) even provide free downloadable images you can legally use in your projects.

 12. Cloud storage